How to get British citizenship for a child born abroad

 Our expert lawyers will use their wealth of experience to identify the correct route for your family.
 Registering your child as a British citizen can be a very complex process.
 Our services mean that your lawyer will completely manage your application and ensure that your child has the best chance of success.

+We have offices located across the UK, including in London, Manchester, or Birmingham.
+You can also use the office finder to find the closest branch to you.
 Call 0333 363 8577 or contact us using our online enquiry form to begin your application for British Citizenship for your child born abroad.

 While different to Naturalisation, the application to register your child as a British citizen is still long and complex.